itsallcode/white-rabbit/README.md

 * Manual interruptions: press `i` to start and stop interruptions
 * Supports weekend, public holiday, vacation, flex time and sickness (see json example)
 * Reporting of total overtime: press `r`
-* Custom comments
 * Automatic update in the background (press `u` to update manually): just keep it running and it will record your working time
-  * Start of work detected via
+  * Start of work is detected via
     * Program start
     * Computer resumes from sleep in the morning
-  * End of work detected via
+  * End of work is detected via
     * Program shutdown
     * Computer sleeps for the rest of the day
   * Interruptions detected when computer sleeps for more than 2 minutes